MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 Text String Drawing
 -------------------

-A string can be drawn in the graphic context with a call to `ej.microvg.VectorGraphicsPainter.drawString` <FIXME link to API>.
+A string can be drawn in the graphics context with a call to `ej.microvg.VectorGraphicsPainter.drawString` <FIXME link to API>.

 The text string height is scalable, and multiple font files can be used in parrallel.